90hunter/90HunterStE/_pages/proposal-details.md

 layout: page
 title:  "Proposal details"
 ---
-_This page will continue to be updated with info from the proposal and supporting studies._
+_This page will continue to be updated with info from the proposal and supporting studies.
+City planning staff are currently reviewing the proposal._

 Jump to: [Heritage Impact](#heritage-impact)